 You are working on PEX pipes for your plumbing remodeling project.
 Now, you are wondering which fittings to choose, the Sharkbite push-fit or the crimp ring.
 Don’t let this bother you!
-We have consulted the experts to help you have an informed choice.
+We have researched these options to help you make an informed choice.

 Sharkbite is better than crimp in the following aspects:

 - Easy to work even in tight spaces

 - Withstand low temperatures

 On the contrary, the crimp is better than Sharkbite in these aspects:

 - Universal application; widely used in most plumbing connections

 - Long-term reliability since it is heat-resistant and anti-corrosive